Tati Gabrielle

 Tatiana Gabrielle Hobson (born January 25, 1996), known professionally as Tati Gabrielle, is an American actress.
-She is known for her roles as Gaia on The CW science fiction television series The 100, Prudence on the Netflix original series Chilling Adventures of Sabrina, and Marienne Bellamy on the Netflix series You.
-She also provided the voice of Willow Park on the Disney Channel animated series The Owl House, and played Jo Braddock in the 2022 film Uncharted and Hannah Kim on the Netflix series Kaleidoscope.
-Gabrielle portrays Nora in the HBO post-apocalyptic drama series The Last of Us.
+She is known for her roles as Gaia on The CW science fiction television series The 100 (2017–2020), Prudence on the Netflix original series Chilling Adventures of Sabrina (2018–2020), Marienne Bellamy on the Netflix series You (2021–2025), and Nora in the HBO post-apocalyptic drama series The Last of Us (2025–present).
+She also provided the voice of Willow Park on the Disney Channel animated series The Owl House (2020–2023), and played Jo Braddock in the 2022 film Uncharted, Hannah Kim on the Netflix series Kaleidoscope (2023), and the bō-wielding assassin Jade in the 2026 martial arts dark fantasy film Mortal Kombat II.

 Early life and education

-Gabrielle was born on January 25, 1996, in San Francisco, California.
+Tatiana Gabrielle was born on January 25, 1996, in San Francisco, California.
 She is one of three children born to Traci (née Hewitt) and Terry Hobson.
 Her father is African American, and her mother was born in Korea to a Korean woman and African American soldier.
 At age four, her mother was adopted by an African American military family that was stationed in Japan at the time.

 Gabrielle began acting in the third grade, in an adaptation of Lemony Snicket's A Series of Unfortunate Events, where she played the main role of Lemony Snicket.
 She auditioned for Oakland School for the Arts in middle school and was accepted into their theatre program.
 She has performed in and directed several productions and has won multiple awards for her work at various theatre festivals, including the Edinburgh Festival Fringe in Scotland.

 Gabrielle graduated from Oakland School for the Arts with a 3.7 GPA.
 She moved to Atlanta after high school to attend Spelman College, where she majored in drama and French.